 Be honest about the size, tears and flaws of the shoes you’re trying to sell.
 This will help the buyer to make the correct purchasing decision.

-Customer service is a vital piece of the online shoe selling puzzle.
+Customer service is a vital piece of the selling process.
 Respond to messages and feedback promptly.

 Check postage prices when creating a listing and add that on top of the advertised selling price.